satellite-image-deep-learning/techniques/README.md

 * [Segmentation of buildings on kaggle](https://www.kaggle.com/kmader/synthetic-word-ocr/kernels)
 * [Identifying Buildings in Satellite Images with Machine Learning and Quilt](https://github.com/jyamaoka/LandUse) -> NDVI & edge detection via gaussian blur as features, fed to TPOT for training with labels from OpenStreetMap, modelled as a two class problem, “Buildings” and “Nature”.
 * [AIcrowd dataset of building outlines](https://www.aicrowd.com/challenges/mapping-challenge-old) -> 300x300 pixel RGB images with annotations in MS-COCO format
+* [automated-building-detection](https://github.com/rodekruis/automated-building-detection) -> Input: very-high-resolution (<= 0.5 m/pixel) RGB satellite images.
+Output: buildings in vector format (geojson), to be used in digital map products.
+Built on top of robosat and robosat.pink.

 #### Object detection - boats, planes & vehicles
 * [Detecting Ships in Satellite Imagery](https://medium.com/dataseries/detecting-ships-in-satellite-imagery-7f0ca04e7964) using the Planet dataset and Keras